-Cardiovascular disease is the leading cause of death in the United States.
+Heart disease is the leading cause of death in the United States, according to the CDC.
 Preventing cardiovascular events before they occur is important: stopping smoking, keeping blood pressure under control, losing weight if you're overweight and increasing the amount of fresh fruits and vegetables you eat can help reduce the risk of heart attack, stroke, high blood pressure and coronary artery disease.

-If you do have heart disease, Centennial Hills Hospital Medical Center has specially trained physicians and nursing staff to treat a broad range of emergency and non-emergency heart conditions.
+If you do have heart disease, Centennial Hills Hospital Medical Center has specially trained cardiologists, heart specialists and nursing staff to treat a broad range of emergency and non-emergency heart conditions.
 Our Chest Pain Center (see below) and 24-hour-a-day emergency department ensure that you get the cardiac care you need.
 Learn about some of our services below.